DF3DV-1K: A Large-Scale Dataset and Benchmark for Distractor-Free Novel View Synthesis: Related Work

 \subsection{Datasets for Distractor-Free Radiance Fields}

 RobustNeRF~\cite{sabour2023robustnerf} introduces an indoor, tabletop-scale dataset consisting of five scenes spanning four themes and four distractor types.
 Each scene provides both clean and cluttered image sets, in which distractor objects are manually repositioned by operators between captures.
 Although it served as the first widely adopted dataset and benchmark, it has become less challenging for recent state-of-the-art methods, making it difficult to clearly distinguish among their performance differences.
 Another widely used dataset is the On-the-go dataset~\cite{Ren2024NeRF}, which contains twelve scenes, including two indoor and ten outdoor scenes.
 The dataset spans ten scene themes and fourteen distractor types.
 Among these, six scenes provide clean images, enabling both qualitative and quantitative benchmarking.
 This dataset has been widely adopted because it extends the evaluation setting to outdoor environments and presents more challenging scenes (see~\cref{fig:3dgs_distribution}).
 Despite being more challenging, as discussed in~\cref{sec:intro}, it has also become saturated for recent methods, requiring many approaches to emphasize subtle visual differences in background regions to demonstrate performance gains.
-Some private datasets~\cite{otonari2024entity, cao2025universe, li2025wild3a} or unpublished datasets~\cite{markin2024t, liu2025realx3d, chen2026wildrayzer}, which are not publicly accessible before submission, are proposed.
-Among them, two amazing concurrent works, RealX3D~\cite{liu2025realx3d} and D-RE10K-iPhone~\cite{chen2026wildrayzer}, provide paired clean and cluttered images captured with rail-mounted professional cameras and sparse-view indoor settings, respectively.
+Recently, two amazing concurrent works, RealX3D~\cite{liu2025realx3d} and D-RE10K-iPhone~\cite{chen2026wildrayzer}, provide paired clean and cluttered images captured with rail-mounted professional cameras and sparse-view indoor settings, respectively.
 As shown in~\cref{fig:teaser,tab:df_datasets}, DF3DV-1K stands out by providing a large-scale collection of data with clean and cluttered images per scene, greater diversity, support for both qualitative and quantitative benchmarking, and more challenging, systematically designed scenarios under casual capture settings.